Presenting the NSW Government with oversight of NSW’s infrastructure program

-This tiered, risk-based approach to the assurance evaluation ensures that the focus is on the most important and complex projects.
+This risk-based approach to assurance evaluation ensures that the focus is on the most complex projects.
 The process is confidential to each project, and advice is provided to the NSW Government, as the investor, through regular reporting.

-This approach enables “red flags” to be raised and an opportunity for interventions to be ordered to ensure projects are delivered on-time, on-budget, and in accordance with the NSW Government’s objectives.
+The Assurance Framework enables “red flags” to be raised and an opportunity for interventions ensuring projects are delivered on-time, on-budget, and in accordance with the NSW Government’s objectives.

 The IIAF is the applicable Gateway Coordination Framework under the NSW Gateway Policy.
 The NSW Gateway Policy is administered by NSW Treasury.